Definition:

 - Auditor’s understanding of the entity and its environment

 We will understand the PM Calculation with an example.
-Let us assume that XYZ Company has net income of $100 M. From understanding of the Company and previous year audits, its determined that net income of the company is appropriate benchmark.
+Let us assume that XYZ Company has a net income of $100 M. From understanding the Company and previous year audits, it’s determined that the net income of the company is an appropriate benchmark.

 Net Income = $100M